hollina/scul/README.md

 By automating model selection and allowing for a large number of donors, we reduce “researcher degrees of freedom.”
-It is easy to imagine that the best synthetic prediction could be created for each target series, but less time would be spent perfect the model for each placebo series.
+It is easy to imagine that the best synthetic prediction could be created for each target series, but less time would be spent perfecting the model for each placebo series.
 If the automated model selection results in better fit for placebo series, we also improve the statistical power.
 This occurs if better fit in the pre-treatment period results in less deterioration (i.e., better fit) in the post-period.
 This improves statistical power because statistical inference in done by comparing deviations of the treated series to the distribution of placebo deviations.
 Therefore reducing the spread of the placebo null-distribution allows for smaller deviations of the treated unit to be considered statistically rare.

 ### 4\.
 Includes a wide variety of donor types